-Full justify your text.
+Use full justification for your text.
 Use automatic hyphenation and check spelling.
 Digitize or paste down figures.

 Figure axis labels are often a source of confusion.
 Use words rather than symbols.
-For example, write “magnetization,” or “magnetization (M)” not just “M.” Put units in parentheses.
+For example, write “magnetization,” or “magnetization (M),” rather than just “M.” Put units in parentheses.
 Do not label axes only with units.
 In the example, write “Magnetization (A/m)” or “Magnetization (A .m1).”
 Do not label axes with a ratio of quantities and units.
 For example, write “Temperature (K),” not “Temperature/K.” Multipliers can be especially confusing.
 Write “Magnetization (kA/m)” or “Magnetization (103 A/m).”

-Tables should be centered within the text.
-Table captions should be centered above the table.
-Avoid placing tables before their first mention in the text.
+The table title should be brief but descriptive, using italic and title case style.
 When possible, use a table editor to create tables for your electronic version.
 Do not use spaces to align the columns of your table.
-Do Not use the "columns" feature to create tables.
+Do not use the "columns" feature to create tables.

 Do not insert page numbers to your paper.

 Use 24-point Times New Roman or Calibri bold font style in title case.